 Christie Hoffman: A great place to start is with the Employee Net Promoter Score (eNPS), which measures how likely your employees are to recommend your company as a great place to work.
 It's similar to the customer Net Promoter Score (NPS) but focuses on employee sentiment.

-I recommend asking this question quarterly and then tracking the results over time.
+I recommend asking this question quarterly and then tracking the results over time as a historical benchmark.
 You can also combine these insights with other business metrics, like revenue and customer growth, to see how employee engagement impacts overall performance.

 Another useful metric is turnover.
-If your turnover rate is more than 20%, that's a clear sign of disengagement.
+Although average turnover rates vary by industry, generally, if your turnover rate is more than 20%, that's a clear sign of disengagement.

 Employees might be leaving because they don't feel valued or they don't see a clear path for growth within the company.
 High turnover is costly, not just financially but also in terms of knowledge loss and team morale.